11/26/10

 We humans share a fragile, interdependent relationship with the natural world and each other, and yet most evidence suggests we have - to a terrifying degree - separated ourselves from nature, each other and what’s best in ourselves.
 As a consequence (read Bill McKibben’s book Eaarth and visit his website 350.org) the natural world is in a serious state of decline: Nature is leaving us; we now are living in a "departing landscape."

-Despite my despair for the current state of the world, and my fears for what the future of the lives of my children might be, the work for this expanding project wanted to be more lyrical than critical.
-Though there are many images in The Departing Landscape through which my personal cynicism and darker feelings become quite evident (see for example the Portraits), it seems to me the projects as a whole tend toward the poetic affirmation of something greater than my perception of human failings; that which is luminous and ineffable in both man and nature.
+Despite my despair for the current state of the world, and my fears for what the future of the lives of my children might be, the work for this expanding photography project wanted to be more lyrical than critical.
+Though there are many images in The Departing Landscape through which my personal cynicism and darker feelings become quite evident (see for example the Portraits), it seems to me the collection of projects as a whole tend toward the poetic affirmation of something greater than my perception of human failings: that which is luminous and ineffable in both man and nature.

 The Peace of Wild Things